All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded tesamorelin is available through 503A and 503B compounding pharmacies at significantly lower prices, typically ranging from $200 to $500 per month depending on the source, dosage, and quantity.
 Since the FDA's 2023 guidance on compounded peptides, availability of compounded tesamorelin has fluctuated.
 Check with your prescribing provider about current sourcing options.

 You need a valid prescription from a licensed healthcare provider to obtain tesamorelin in any form.
-Telehealth clinics specializing in hormone optimization and peptide therapy can evaluate you and prescribe it if clinically appropriate.
-Be cautious of any source selling tesamorelin without requiring a prescription, as this indicates it is sold as a research chemical and not intended for human use.
+Telehealth clinics specializing in hormone improvement and peptide therapy can evaluate you and prescribe it if clinically appropriate.
+Be cautious of any source selling tesamorelin without requiring a prescription, as this indicates it's sold as a research chemical and not intended for human use.

 SourceMonthly CostPrescription Required